ewolff/service-mesh-primer/manuscript/03-Why-Service-Meshes.md

 adding some hardware resources to improve the reliability of a system might be acceptable.

-The amount of resource consumption and latency highly depends on the service mesh implementation and version, settings, and the amount of network traffic of the specific application.
+The resource consumption and latency highly depends on the service mesh implementation and version, settings, and the amount of network traffic of the specific application.
 Therefore, if either is restricted by requirements, it should be measured individually in a